 As of academic year 2008/2009 the University of Belgrade Faculty of Law offers a masters program in European Integration (MEI), entirely taught in English, to its students.
 Each year up to 50 students can enroll for this program.
 For more information on this program see MEI Booklet and MEI Curriculum, or visit the web-site of this program.

-As of academic year 2017/2018 the University of Belgrade Faculty of Law offers another master program entirely taught in English language to its students: Master in Public Procurement Management – MPPM (see MPPM Curriculum) After the successful completion of this one year study program a student acquires 60 ECTS and two diplomas: one of the University of Belgrade with the academic title: Master in Public Procurement (under Serbian regulations) and of the University of Rome Tor Vergata with the academic title second level Master degree in Public Procurement Management (under Italian regulations), as it is the result of the collaborative work of the two mentioned universities.
+As of academic year 2017/2018 the University of Belgrade Faculty of Law offers another master program entirely taught in English language to its students: Master in Public Procurement Management – MPPM (see MPPM Curriculum).
+After the successful completion of this one year study program a student acquires 60 ECTS and Joint Master Degree of the University of Belgrade and of the University of Rome Tor Vergata with the academic title: Master in Public Procurement.
 More information on this program is available here.

 For more information contact Ms. Ljiljana Marić, Head of the Office for Post-Graduate studies by е-mail.